realworldocaml/book/en/variables-and-functions.md

 <title>`let` and `fun`</title>

 Functions and let bindings have a lot to do with each other.
-In some sense, you can think of the argument of a function as a variable being bound to the value passed by the caller.
+In some sense, you can think of the parameter of a function as a variable being bound to the value passed by the caller.
 Indeed, the following two expressions are nearly equivalent:

 ```ocaml
 # (fun x -> x + 1) 7;;